-At the very first stage of the process the provider will submit a sign-up form signed by its legal representative to DG EMPL (See the Code webpage, under "Related Documents").
-DG EMPL will notify the EaSI Technical Assistance consortium of the submission of the sign-up form, who in turn notifies the evaluator.
+At the very first stage of the process, the provider will request support and submit a sign-up form signed by its legal representative to the EIB (sifta@eib.org).
+The EIB will notify the European Commission (DG EMPL), and the Social Inclusive Finance Technical Assistance consortium of the submission of the sign-up form, who in turn notifies the evaluator.